Functional Medicine Pocketguide

 What is Functional Medicine?

-Practitioners take a patient-centered approach to medicine as opposed to only focusing on the individual’s disease.
-The goal of functional medicine is to unearth and understand these metabolic relationships and attempt to optimize or balance them to help you heal.
-The conventional approach to medicine is to understand your diagnosis and then prescribe medicines to treat the pathology or symptoms associated with that diagnosis.
-In functional medicine, the physician will work to find the chemical causes of what is ailing you and look at behaviors or environmental conditions you can change.
-It is common for functional medicine physicians to include health coaching and nutritional counseling as part of a patient’s treatment plan.
+The conventional approach to medicine is to prescribe medicine or treatment for a specific condition or diagnosis.
+In functional medicine, the physician will work to find the underlying causes of your condition(s) and consider behaviors or environmental conditions you can change.
+It is common for functional medicine physicians to include health coaching and nutritional counseling as part of the treatment plan.

 What Conditions Do Functional Medicine Practitioners Treat?

-Functional medicine is used to treat both physical and mental health conditions and address symptoms related to chronic health concerns including, but not limited to:
+Functional medicine is used to treat both physical and mental health conditions and symptoms.
+These include:

 - Diabetes